Experience the Most Intelligent DISC Profile

 Managing C Styles

 Set clear expectations and boundaries.
 Allow them personal autonomy to complete tasks and display their expertise.
 C's do not deal well with change, try to remove any sudden variances from their environment.
-Provide them with a secure and risk-free working environment and support them when they need it.
+When managing C personality types, provide them with a secure and risk-free working environment and support them when they need it.

 Ensure you provide very detailed emails with your C style workers, so they know the tasks they need to accomplish and how to perform them.
 When working remotely, ensure you check-in regularly with your C style people so they can ask questions and discuss their concerns.